pengfei99/DataQualityAndValidation/README.md

 1. Understand the raw data: collect documentation, metadata, run data profiling tools
 2. Setup validation rules: Based on your understanding of the data, you can set up validation rules.
 3. Detect anomalies:  Applying validation rules on the data to detect all rows that violate the validation rules.
-4. Correct/Clean data: Imputation, drop rows, change values, etc.
+4. Determine if the anomaly is an error or data shifting.
+If it's an error, correct/clean data (e.g. imputation, drop rows, change values, etc.) if it's a data shifting, we need to update validation rules.
 5. Repeat 3,4 till no anomaly

 ### 2.1 Understand your data